mstksg/inCode/copy/entries/effective-llm-assisted-haskell-1.md

     development cycle
 3. Starting and maintaining full "vibe-coded" Haskell projects (when correctness is not critical) and the advantages over untyped vibes.

+Let me know if there are any you'd like to see first, or if there are other aspects of Haskell LLM usage you might like me to address!